-First have a look at the annualised indicator return, defining the quality of the signal.
-Nasdaq seems to respond best to both indicators, showing the highest annualised return for RSI.
+First have a look at the annualized indicator return, defining the quality of the signal.
+Nasdaq seems to respond best to both indicators, showing the highest annualized return for RSI.

 Separating the quality of the indicator signal from the number of occurrences makes it easy to compare technical indicators and settings.
 Showing the spread between average market returns and the returns after an indicator signal has occurred enables you to find the best indicator-market combinations.